aantron/ocaml.org/data/planet/ambassadortothecomputers/reading-camlp4-part-10-custom-lexers.md

 source:
 ---

-<p>As a final modification to our running JSON quotation example, I want to repair a problem noted in the <a href="http://ambassadortothecomputers.blogspot.com/2010/08/reading-camlp4-part-8-implementing.html">first post</a>&mdash;that the default lexer does not match the <a href="http://www.ietf.org/rfc/rfc4627.txt">JSON spec</a>&mdash;and in doing so demonstrate the use of custom lexers with Camlp4 grammars.
-We&rsquo;ll parse UTF8-encoded Javascript using the <a href="http://www.cduce.org/download.html#side">ulex</a> library.</p>
+<p>As a final modification to our running JSON quotation example, I want to repair a problem noted in the <a href="http://ambassadortothecomputers.blogspot.com/2010/08/reading-camlp4-part-8-implementing.html">first post</a>—that the default lexer does not match the <a href="http://www.ietf.org/rfc/rfc4627.txt">JSON spec</a>—and in doing so demonstrate the use of custom lexers with Camlp4 grammars.
+We’ll parse UTF8-encoded Javascript using the <a href="http://www.cduce.org/download.html#side">ulex</a> library.</p>

 <p>To use a custom lexer, we need to pass a module matching the <code>Lexer</code> signature (in <code>camlp4/Camlp4/Sig.ml</code>) to <code>Camlp4.PreCast.MakeGram</code>.
-(Recall that we get back an empty grammar which we then extend with parser entries. ) Let&rsquo;s look at the signature and its subsignatures, and our implementation of each:</p>
+(Recall that we get back an empty grammar which we then extend with parser entries. ) Let’s look at the signature and its subsignatures, and our implementation of each:</p>
 <b>Error</b><div class="highlight"><pre><code class="ocaml">  <span class="k">module</span> <span class="k">type</span> <span class="nc">Error</span> <span class="o">=</span> <span class="k">sig</span>
     <span class="k">type</span> <span class="n">t</span>
     <span class="k">exception</span> <span class="nc">E</span> <span class="k">of</span> <span class="n">t</span>